After Hours Emergency? Call us at 905-576-3031

 How much does a veterinary exam cost?

 Prices will vary from patient to patient.
 For the most accurate estimate, please reach out to one of our client care specialists.
-Veterinary exams typically consist of a tip-to-tail visual exam, as well as other tests like bloodwork, X-rays and urine sampling.
-Your pet may require additional diagnostics or analysis depending on what the doctor finds.
+Veterinary exams typically consist of a tip-to-tail visual exam.
+Your pet may require additional diagnostics like bloodwork, X-rays and urine sampling depending on what the doctor finds.

 How often should I take my pet to the vet?